Quenching star formation with quasar outflows launched by trapped IR radiation: IR-driven large-scale outflows

 At $z \, = \, 6.3$ (and also later on), after $\approx 35 \, \rm Myr$ of continuous radiation injection, the central galaxy, though highly disturbed, remains largely intact.
 Even at these high luminosities, radiation pressure is unable to prevent gas from refilling the innermost regions of the halo.
 However, the stellar bulge's properties evolve considerably as a consequence of the radiatively-driven outflow.
 We find the peak stellar velocity dispersion to have dropped to $\approx 370 \, \rm km \, s^{-1}$ from $\approx 440 \, \rm km \, s^{-1}$ and the effective radius to have increased to $\approx 675 \, \rm pc$ from $\approx 600 \, \rm pc$.
+The expansion of the stellar bulge is also important, though somewhat suppressed, in simulations UVIR-4e47-duty and UVIR-4e47-dust, in which the peak circular velocities respectively drop to $\approx 390 \, \rm km \, s^{-1}$ and $\approx 400 \, \rm km \, s^{-1}$ and the effective radius grows to $\approx 700 \, \rm pc$ in both cases.
 When performed with inefficient AGN feedback, the peak stellar velocity instead \emph{increases} to $\approx 490 \, \rm km \, s^{-1}$, while the effective radius remains at $\approx 600 \, \rm pc$.
 The origin of this size growth (associated with expansion of the stellar component) is likely linked to the rapid modification of the gravitational potential \citep{Mashchenko:06, Pontzen:12, Martizzi:13}.

 The picture of radiation pressure-driven outflows suggested by our simulations is in line with the classical scenario \citep{Sanders:88, Hopkins:08, Narayanan:10}.
 After an accretion episode, caused by a merger or by a cold flow, the central quasar is buried within a dense gaseous bulge.
 The high central gas density should facilitate rapid black hole growth.
 The accreting black hole is enshrouded in various layers of dense gas which are thick to the optical/UV radiation of the quasar, which may, at this point, appear as a hot-dust-obscured AGN \citep[e.g.][]{Tsai:15}.
 Due to the high binding energy of the gaseous bulge, direct radiation pressure is insufficient to lift off the gas layers surrounding the quasar.
 IR radiation pressure, however, is able to drive an outflow, clearing the galactic nucleus (but leaving the gas disc intact) and opening up low density channels through which also the optical/UV radiation field can escape.
 At this point, the AGN transitions into an optical quasar.